 Have a Good Sleep

-A good sleep is always required when it comes to enhancing performance, mental health, concentration, and much more.
+Good sleep is always required to enhance performance, mental health, concentration, and much more.
 Many researchers say that a person should sleep for at least 6-8 hours for a healthy lifestyle.
 Therefore you should take a good nap to recover your tiredness and attend the interview with a good state of mind.

 What to Do During the Interview?

-Never show nervousness on the face.
-Be pleasant and smile when required.
-Wear formal dress and be confident and active while entering into the interview room.
-Say hello to the interviewer and sit with a good posture on the chair.
+Never show nervousness on your face.
+Instead, be pleasant and smile when required.
+Wear a formal dress and be confident and active while entering the interview room.
+Say hello to the interviewer and sit comfortably on the chair.

 Maintain eye contact while answering the questions.
 Do not rush or interrupt in between.
-Let the interviewer complete the sentence and then proceed with your answer.
-Also, keep mobile in silence in office premises.
+Instead, let the interviewer complete the sentence and then proceed with your answer.
+Also, keep mobile silent on office premises.

 Confident and specific answers

-Be prepared to answer a basic questions like telling me about yourself, education, hobbies, and many others.
+Be prepared to answer basic questions like telling me about yourself, your education, hobbies, and many others.
 But make sure you give the perfect introduction.
-Be spontaneous and give them exciting and smart answers.
-Sell yourself with a positive attitude on how best can fit the offered job role.
+Be spontaneous and give them exciting and intelligent answers.
+Sell yourself positively on how best you can fit the offered job role.

 Organize yourself and give simple but straightforward answers to the question, but don’t mess up with anxiety.
 While talking about negatives, make sure to provide a reasonable answer.